Collect Intune Logs from macOS Devices

 CompanyPortal.log file

 • You can search for keywords in the file to jump directly to the error message.
-For Example, you can search for Error, Failed, etc., in the file to see if any errors are logged.
+For Example, you can search for Error, Failed, etc. in the file to see if any errors or failures.

 CompanyPortal.log file contents